-The IT governance committees described below serve to advise the Executive Technology Steering Committee (ETSC) which is led by the Vice President of Information Technology.
-The ETSC provides overall guidance and direction for the other committees, is advisory to the President and thus links IT governance to the President’s Cabinet.
+Standing university technology governance committees advise the Executive Technology Steering Committee (ETSC), chaired by the Vice President of Information Technology.
+The ETSC provides overall guidance and direction for the other committees, is advisory to the President and thus links university technology governance to the President’s Cabinet.
 Standing university technology governance sub-committees advise the ETSC on particular technology domains including academic technology, student systems, business systems, technology infrastructure services, website coordination, and data governance.

-In addition to the IT governance structure, the University will continue to utilize ad-hoc technology working groups as the needs of the University evolve.
-Ad-hoc working groups advise one of the standing university technology governance groups on specific technology domains; current ad-hoc working groups are Computer and Mobile Devices Committee, Classroom Technology Committee, SOLAR Leads, and ADA Accessibility.
+At the discretion of the ETSC, the University will continue to utilize ad-hoc technology working groups as the needs of the University evolve.
+Ad-hoc working groups advise one of the standing university technology governance groups on specific technology domains; current ad-hoc working groups including Computer and Mobile Devices Committee and Classroom Technology Committee.

-The Vice President for Information Technology/CIO will review the need for such communities of technology focus each year and make recommendations to the ETSC regarding any changes to their composition.
+The VP for Information Technology/CIO will review the need for such communities of technology focus each year and make recommendations to the ETSC regarding any changes to their need and/or composition.